 Long-Term Equity Incentives.
 The Company's Long-Term Equity Incentive Program serves to reward executive performance that successfully executes the Company's long-term business strategy and builds stockholder value.
 The program allows for the awarding of options and stock appreciation rights, restricted stock and performance units.
 The Long-Term Equity Incentive Program encourages participants to focus on long-term Company performance and provides an opportunity for executive officers and certain designated key employees to increase their ownership stake in the Company through grants of the Company's Class A Common Stock.
-The Company maintains the Hub Group, Inc. 2002 Long-Term Incentive Plan.
+The Company has adopted the Hub Group, Inc. 2002 Long-Term Incentive Plan in connection with its long-term equity incentive program.

 The Company has historically made an annual grant of restricted stock to its executive officers.
-Starting with the December 2005 grant, our Compensation Committee agreed to keep the number of shares generally fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
-This initial three year cycle expired at the end of 2008.
-For 2009, we reset the number of shares of restricted stock granted and generally held this number for three years.
-In 2012, we started a new three year cycle.
-For 2012, the number of shares of restricted stock was determined with the help of our outside compensation consultant and was designed to be competitive using general market data and the Compensation Peer Group.
+Our Compensation Committee generally keeps the number of shares granted annually fixed for three years so that executives, like stockholders, will be directly impacted by changes in our stock price.
+In 2014 we granted the same number of restricted shares to our named executive officers as we did in 2013 and 2012.
 Our restricted stock grants for employees vest over five years.

-In 2012, our Compensation Committee delegated to our Chief Executive Officer the ability to grant up to 50,000 shares of restricted stock to non-executive officers each year.
-Our Chief Executive Officer grants this stock from time to new hires or in connection with a promotion or outstanding performance by current employees.
+In 2014, our Compensation Committee delegated to our Chief Executive Officer the ability to grant up to 50,000 shares of restricted stock in the aggregate to non-executive officers each year.
+Our Chief Executive Officer grants this stock from time to time to new hires or in connection with a promotion or outstanding performance by current employees.
 The Company has not granted any stock options since 2003.